ngduc/projects-by-ai/README.md

-# projects-by-ai
+# Projects-by-AI

-Projects-by-AI - List of projects created by AI
+List of projects created by AI.